FPV RC Car

 To mount the Robotic Arm on the car, you will need the pre-assembled arm from the linked project.
 You will reuse the following parts from its original base stand (which is not used in this build):

-Printing the car parts
+Printing the Car Parts

 Material recommendations